 Parties interests and concerns are the main tool used to mediate successfully.
 The mediator helps parties to identify these interests.
 There may not only be conflicting interests, but also common interests.
 For example. parties agree on the future care of their children.
 Once the conflicting and common interests are clear to both parties, the way forward will often become evident and an agreement will follow.
 Some interests are more important than others and may be crossed off or traded.
 Or parties may find a compromise which harms neither position.
 The main thing is that parties themselves come to an agreement that is mutually beneficial and leads to a final solution.

 That is really up to the parties themselves.
 Typically, topics that will cross the table during divorce mediation are:

 - allocation of the marital home

 - spousal maintenance

 - parenting plan for the future care of the children

 - pension division

-Once agreement is reached, a divorce agreement, or contract, is prepared by the mediator.
+Once an agreement is reached, a binding contract, the divorce agreement, is prepared by the mediator.
 Parties can then file for a joint divorce.
 The divorce will be granted by the courts within a few weeks.

 The advantages of divorce mediation

 The advantages of mediation are not just financial.
 It is our experience that parties that agree mutually on a settlement are less likely to have future conflicts regarding what has been agreed.
 Coming to an amicable settlement at an early stage is also always beneficial for any children involved in the divorce.